jamespmernin/Loopy-Lab/README.md

 ### Intro

-In this lab you'll get practice using `while` and `for` loops to solve basic programming problems.
+In this homework, you'll get practice using `while` and `for` loops to solve basic programming problems.
 There are also tests for your coding convenience!
 Here's a brief rundown of what's to come:

 - `return` an array all the *even* numbers between 1 and 100
 - `return` an array of all the *odd* numbers from 3 up to 103